-- You may not use game fish or their parts for bait, or use any substance that is illegal for fishing. - Seines (nets) may not exceed 10 feet in length or width. - You may not use more than five lines, and only one of those lines can have hooks attached to it, unless you have a valid second-pole permit.
-If you have a second-pole permit, then you may use two hooked lines.
-(On the lines without hooks, simply tie your bait to the line so the crayfish can grasp the bait with its claw.) - You may not transport live crayfish away from the body of water where you captured them.
+- You may not use game fish or their parts for bait, or use any substance that is illegal for fishing. - Seines (nets) may not exceed 10 feet in length or width. - You may not use more than five lines, and only two of those lines can have hooks attached.
+(On the lines without hooks, simply tie your bait to the line so the crayfish can grasp the bait with its claw.) - You may not transport live cravfish away from the body of water where you captured them.